 Repeat the same operation a third time.
 Let thoughts arrive and observe them.
 Is there a difference in quality between the first thoughts and the last ones?

-3rd Law: Calm of mind acts as a pump that attracts many thoughts in reaction.
-The thoughts thus obtained are richer in quality than the usual one: richer in images, colors, and brightness.
+3rd Law: The calm of mind acts as a pump that attracts many thoughts in reaction.
+The thoughts thus obtained are richer in quality than the usual ones: richer in images, colors, and brightness.

 THE PROPERTIES OF PHOSPHENES